This page provides links to government and school-based support documents for principals and leaders when engaging in sexuality education.

 The role of the school council

 School policy on health curriculum must be approved by the school council.
-This policy must also be within the guidelines issued by the Minister.

 It is important for the school to assess the needs and interests of its students and parents, and decide on curriculum policies which reflect that assessment.